cantineNantes/mustached-robot/README.md

   * number of seats in the coworking space
   * information to connect to your Google Calendar

+* Edit the /config/rest.php (line 85, to set the login / password to access the API datas)

 ## Developers

 ### General syntax